-To make a change to your website, enter your URL (website address) and add /Antilles or /Admin at the end.
-In this case, the URL is antilles.me.
+To make a change to the website pictured above, first add /Antilles or /Admin to the URL.
+In this case, the URL is Antilles.com.
 Some sites (such as this one) have a "My Account" button that functions in the same way.